Sic Parvis Magna Sample Chapter—Family Dinner

 “Francis, is there anything else?” asked Mary.

 “I’m sorry, mother.
-I thought it would be alright to stop at James’s house for a little.”
+I thought it would be all right to stop at James’s house for a little.”

-“When I came up to James’ house…” Francis’s voice caught.
+“When I came up to James’s house…” Francis’s voice caught.
 “He refused to play with me.”

 “Why?” asked Edmund.